diy/open-sourcerer/README.md

 Visit the [DIY Open Sourcerer Skill Page](http://www.diy.org/skills/OpenSourcerer).
 (This isn't live yet, so actually you'll just have to wait.
 Meanwhile, check out the other [skills](http://www.diy.org/skills) on [DIY.org](http://www.diy.org))

-## DIY Makers who have Contributed to this Repo (*note, this will later be a challenge on the skill*)
+## If you've added to the story - add your name to this readme.md!

 * jlord
 * thisandagain